 B-7.2 Place the conditioned load in the machine and introduce tetrachloroethylene containing 1 g/l of sorbitan mono-oleate so that the liquor ratio, calculated on the volume of solvent in the cage and casing is 6.5 l ± 0.5 l for each kilogram of load (this corresponds to a solvent level of approximately 30 percent of the cage diameter).
 Maintain the solvent at 30 ℃ ± 3 °C throughout the cleaning operation.

-B-7.3 Prepare an emulsion by mixing one part (by volume) of the sorbitant mono-oleate with three parts of tetrachloroethylene and then adding two parts of water (by stirring).
+B-7.3 Prepare an emulsion by mixing one part (by volume) of the sorbitan mono-oleate with three parts of tetrachloroethylene and then adding two parts of water (by stirring).
 Start the machine with the filter circuit shut off and slowly (over a period of not less than 2 min and not more than 12 min) add an amount of emulsion, corresponding to 2 percent of water calculated on the mass of the load, to the machine between the inner and outer cages below the level of the solvent.

 B-7.4 Keep the machine running for 15 min after switching it on.
 Do not use the filter circuit for the duration of the test.